mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/security/distributed-authnz/index.md

 The operational portal admin credentials are stored as a secret.
 They never leave the boundary of the Kommander cluster and are never shared to any other cluster.

 The Dex service issues an [OIDC ID token][oidc_id_token] on successful user authentication.
 Other Konvoy components use the id token as an authentication proof.
-User identity to the Kubernetes API server is provided by the [`kube-oidc-proxy`][kube_oidc_proxy] Addon that reads the identity from an id token.
-Web requests to operations portal access are authenticated by the [traefik forward auth][traefik_forward_auth] Addon.
+User identity to the Kubernetes API server is provided by the [`kube-oidc-proxy`][kube_oidc_proxy] platform service that reads the identity from an id token.
+Web requests to operations portal access are authenticated by the [traefik forward auth][traefik_forward_auth] platform service.

 A user identity is shared across a Kommander cluster and all other provisioned clusters.

 ### Kommander provisioned clusters

-A newly provisioned cluster gets federated `kube-oidc-proxy`, `dex-k8s-authenticator`, and `traefik-forward-auth` Addons.
-These Addons are configured to accept Kommander cluster Dex issued id tokens.
+A newly provisioned cluster gets federated `kube-oidc-proxy`, `dex-k8s-authenticator`, and `traefik-forward-auth` platform services.
+These platform services are configured to accept Kommander cluster Dex issued id tokens.

 When the `traefik-forward-auth` is used as a [Traefik ingress authenticator][traefik_ingress] it checks if the user identity was issued by the Kommander cluster Dex service.
 An anonymous user is redirected to the Kommander cluster Dex service to authenticate and confirm their identity.